March 3, 2025 City Council Minutes

 Director of Public Works:

-It was moved by Prebeg and seconded by Buria to donate $250 to the St. Louis County Agricultural Fair Association, for the 2024 St. Louis County Fair, monies to come from the Charitable Gambling Fund.
-The motion carried on roll call vote.
+It was moved by Prebeg and seconded by Buria to donate $250 to the Mountain Iron Senior Citizens Club for their Annual Christmas Party and other events, monies to come out of the Charitable Gambling Fund.
+The motion carried on roll call vote with Councilor Roskoski abstaining.

-At 7:09p.m., it was moved by Buria and seconded by Prebeg that the meeting be adjourned.
+At 7:02p.m., it was moved by Buria and seconded by Roskoski the meeting be adjourned.
 The motion carried.

 Submitted by: